 Rt 287 to exit 55, take 511 N (Wanaque), continue through Wanaque for several miles.
 Make a left onto West Brook Rd.
 Continue across Reservoir.
 At the T-intersection, make a right onto Stonetown Rd.
 Turn left into the Stonetown Recreation center (Mary Roth Dr.).
 Park in the lot, then walk back out to the road.
 Look for the markers (RED TRIANGLE on WHITE) across the street; little tough to see.

-Restrooms: There are many stores along Rt 511 – Dunkin Donuts, gas stations, Quik Chek etc. Stonetown Rec. center may have bathrooms but not visible from the lot.
+Restrooms: Rt 511 has gas stations, Quik Chek etc. Stonetown Rec. center may have bathrooms by the fields but unsure or when they are open.

 Books: A 2-car shuttle hike is described in Hiking the Jersey Highlands (“Windbeam Mtn Through Hike”), that takes in the first part of this hike and uses the Highlands connector trail to a 2nd parking lot.